7stud/common-lisp/fiveam/fiveam-tutorial.md

    In this case, I named my project `proj2`.

-5. Go to the file `.../proj2/src/main.lisp` and add a function you want to test, for instance:
+5. Go to the file `.../proj2/src/main.lisp` and add a function that you want to test, for instance:

 ```
 (defpackage proj2